 Psychology itself is full of 'effects'.
-They all demonstrate the different ways we are influenced by our brain.
-Whether we see things that aren't there, hear things that aren't there, misinterpret information right through to how we behave can all be tied back to one of these 'effects'.
+They all demonstrate the different ways we are influenced by our brains.
+Whether we see things that aren't there, hear things that aren't there, or misinterpret information right through to how we behave can all be tied back to one of these 'effects'.
 While you may think they seem irrelevant, they can be beneficial tools when it comes to investigating the paranormal.
 While a lot of people complain about electronic equipment not being reliable during an investigation, the same thing could be said about our brains.
-Knowledge is power and just by knowing about these things makes us more aware and in turn makes us better paranormal investigators.
-An experience could so much more significant when we can in fact rule out all the little things that trick us into thinking something is happening and we can truely start asking questions.
+Knowledge is power and just knowing about these things makes us more aware and in turn, makes us better paranormal investigators.
+An experience could be so much more significant when we can in fact rule out all the little things that trick us into thinking something is happening and we can truly start asking questions.

-Paranormal phenomena is spontaneous and we cannot predict where, when or how it is going to happen.
+Paranormal phenomena are spontaneous and we cannot predict where, when, or how it is going to happen.
 This is why we are investigating in the first place isn't it, to find out some sort of answer to this?
-Are we limiting ourselves by focusing our attention onto certain areas or by certain pieces of equipment?
-We may use EVP for example because the past may tell us that we results with this method.
+Are we limiting ourselves by focusing our attention on certain areas or by certain pieces of equipment?
+We may use EVP for example because the past may tell us that we result with this method.
 Does this mean we are playing it too safe and not thinking outside the box?
 Is this safety stopping us from moving forward?
 Are we limiting ourselves to only going to certain locations?
-Sensitive people will tell us that you don't need to goto a haunted location to experience the paranormal so are we limiting ourselves by only looking for it at supposedly haunted buildings?
+Sensitive people will tell us that you don't need to go to a haunted location to experience the paranormal so are we limiting ourselves by only looking for it at supposedly haunted buildings?
 Should we only be looking at places with stories attached or taking it further?
-There are a lot of what ifs and should or coulds that we can ponder here.
+There are a lot of what-ifs and should or could that we can ponder here.
 Does our anchoring hold us back?

-Anchoring affects our every day decision making process so it is inevitable that it will also affect the way we investigate the paranormal.
-Cognitive bias' are one of the biggest downfalls of paranormal investigators.
-In fact our own bias will tell us that we are not even bias.
+Anchoring affects our everyday decision-making process so it is inevitable that it will also affect the way we investigate the paranormal.
+Cognitive bias' is one of the biggest downfalls of paranormal investigators.
+In fact, our own bias will tell us that we are not even biased.
 It is not something that people who believe in the paranormal are subject to.
 Skeptical people are as well.
-In the same way a person that is looking for evidence of the paranormal may try to put together the pieces to fit their idea of something being paranormal, a skeptical person will put the pieces together to fit their idea that it isn't.
-We will never be entirely free of our own bias, but adopting a critical thinking process is a good start.
-Even just being aware that bias exists is a first step.
+In the same way, a person that is looking for evidence of the paranormal may try to put together the pieces to fit their idea of something being paranormal, a skeptical person will put the pieces together to fit their idea that it isn't.
+We will never be entirely free of our own biases, but adopting a critical thinking process is a good start.
+Even just being aware that bias exists is the first step.
 This is why discussion is imperative.
 Discuss findings with your peers.
 Investigate with others and see their styles.
-While you may all have your own bias, by working together you are embracing new ideas, new techniques and new perspective.
-This perspective just may allow you to see enough of the real picture to understand what is going on - it may be a lot different to what you brain is telling you it will be!
+While you may all have your own bias, by working together you are embracing new ideas, new techniques, and new perspectives.
+This perspective just may allow you to see enough of the real picture to understand what is going on - it may be a lot different from what your brain is telling you it will be!

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!